On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Comparison with prior investigations.

 The use of high-resolution data from E1 of PSP allowed us to confirm the existence of two sub-ranges \citep{telloni_transition, Wu2022OnTS} within the inertial range.
 The transition occurs at $\kappa d_{i} \approx 6 \times 10^{-2}$ and signifies a shift from -5/3 to -2 scaling in the parallel spectra and from -3/2 to -1.57 scaling in the perpendicular spectra.
 The difference between the two ranges ($R^{1},~ R^{2} $) is most apparent in the parallel spectrum and could signify a transition from weak to strong turbulence\citep{1994_goldreich, Meyrand_transition, Zank_2020_transition}.
 It is important to note that the parallel spectral index we report here for $R_{||}^{2}$, $\alpha_{B} \approx -2$, is steeper than the one reported by \cite{Wu2022OnTS}.
-The differences observed in the results are unlikely to be a result of the use of structure functions in the study by \cite{Wu2022OnTS}, as we utilized second-order structure functions to verify the anisotropic scaling.
-However, it is possible that the discrepancies may be attributed to the use of higher quality SCaM data in our study.
-Specifically, the parallel structure function in Figure 4b of Wu et al. appears to become steeper at smaller timescales, but the limited cadence of approximately 1 Hz may not allow for the clear observation of such scaling.
+It is unlikely that the variations seen in the outcomes are due to the utilization of structure functions in the analysis carried out by \cite{Wu2022OnTS}.
+This is because we used second-order structure functions to confirm the anisotropic scaling.
+Nonetheless, it is feasible that the differences could be linked to the usage of better quality SCaM data in our research.
+In particular, Wu et al.'s parallel structure function in Figure 4b seems to become steeper at shorter timescales, but the limited cadence of around 1 Hz might prevent the clear detection of such scaling.

-Furthermore, we have observed that the anisotropic properties and their dynamic evolution differ significantly between fast and slow streams.
-In addition to the differences observed in the evolution of the inertial range scaling, we have found that the high-frequency breakpoint shifts to lower frequencies at a faster rate when analyzing fast wind streams.
-These results contradict the conclusions made by \cite{Wu2022OnTS} and suggest that a meaningful comparison can only be made if streams of similar wind speeds are considered.
+Moreover, it has been observed that there exist noteworthy differences between fast and slow streams in terms of their anisotropic properties and dynamic evolution.
+Besides the distinctions noted in the evolution of the inertial range scaling, the high-frequency breakpoint displays a more rapid shift towards lower frequencies in the analysis of fast wind streams.
+These findings are at odds with the assertions put forth by \cite{Wu2022OnTS} and emphasize the necessity of analyzing wind streams of comparable speeds for making meaningful comparisons.